kanishka-varshini/camera-based-navigation-for-autonomous-mobile-robot/README.md

 ## Updates_3

-POwering remains an issue, powering the two servos is sorted, using 2 li-ion cells for that , but powering rpi still remains a problem.
+Powering remains an issue, powering the two servos is sorted, using 2 li-ion cells for that , but powering rpi still remains a problem.

 ## Updates_4

 might have to drop the mapping part of the project as that is VERY difficult.
 Also , the original problem statement was to create a vision based autonomous mobile robot navigation technique, I think we have acheived that.

-## Local path planning
+## Obstacle Avoidance
 For testing method 1, obstacle avoidance using A*:

 <img src="https://github.com/kanishka-varshini/camera-based-navigation-for-autonomous-mobile-robot/blob/main/github_1.jpg"/>